 Each one has a magnetic bit on the opposite end.
 You attach the line that you want to run through your frame or fork to one end of the cable, then stick the magnetic end into your frame.

-Use the included magnetic “wand” to help guide it through the tube or to the exit port you’re trying to use.
+Use the included magnetic “wand” to help guide the IR 1.2 internal cable through the tube or to the exit port you’re trying to use.
 As long as your frame holes are 6mm in diameter, the magnetic ends should fit through them.

 The design and function is excellent, as we’d expect from Park Tool.
 The cables are coated to slide easily through the frame, and the attachment points hold the wire, hose, or cable securely.
 It’s a great tool.
 However…